stefanvictora/hue-scheduler/README.md

 ### Does Hue Scheduler work with motion sensors and smart switches?

 Yes.
-Starting with **0.12.0**, when Scene Sync is enabled (``--enable-scene-sync``), Hue Scheduler creates a synced scene (default: `HueScheduler`) that mirrors the current scheduled state of a room or zone.
+Starting with **0.12.0**, when Scene Sync is enabled (`--enable-scene-sync`), Hue Scheduler creates a synced scene (default: `Hue Scheduler`) that mirrors the current scheduled state of a room or zone.
 Select this scene in your motion sensor or smart switch so lights turn on in the desired state instantly.

 Since **0.14.0**, you can alternatively keep your sensors/switches configured to turn lights on in their **last on state**.
-Hue Scheduler now updates your lights **even while they’re off**, ensuring they power on directly in the scheduled brightness, color temperature, and color. *(Requires Hue Bridge.)*
+Hue Scheduler updates your lights **even while they're off**, ensuring they power on directly in the scheduled brightness, color temperature, and color. *(Requires Hue Bridge.)*

 For complex schedules where lights are intentionally turned off at certain times, **Scene Sync** remains the recommended approach.
 Synced scenes also make it easy to reset manual overrides by simply reapplying the scene.

+> [!TIP]
+> **Home Assistant Scene Sync:** In `input.txt`, schedule the real target entity (e.g., `light.kitchen_lights`), not a helper group that wraps it.
+Hue Scheduler discovers HA light groups automatically and creates additional synced scenes for them.
+See [`--enable-scene-sync`](docs/advanced_command_line_options.md#--enable-scene-sync) for details.

 ### Why is there a delay after physically switching lights on?